bruckmann/.config/README.md

 # .config

-My config files for almost everything i use on my dev enviroment, like nvim, alacritty, etc...
+My config files for almost everything I use on my dev enviroment, like nvim, wezterm and tmux